bygui86/spring-devtools-docker/README.md

 4. Click on `Edit configurations` in IntelliJ IDEA and add a new `Application` with following parameters:

-    - name: remote SpringDevtoolsDockerApplication
+    - name: RemoteSpringApplication
-    - main class: com.rabbit.samples.springdevtoolsdocker.SpringDevtoolsDockerApplication
+    - main class: org.springframework.boot.devtools.RemoteSpringApplication
     - program arguments: http://localhost:8080

+    `RemoteSpringApplication` is effectively a file watcher that notifies a running application that its files were changed

-5. Start the new `remote SpringDevtoolsDockerApplication` application in IntelliJ IDEA
+5. Start the new `RemoteSpringApplication` application in IntelliJ IDEA

+6. Enable `WorldController` uncommenting `@RestController` annotation

+7. Rebuild the application in IntelliJ IDEA and wait for Spring DevTools to automatically reload the application without restarting the JVM, the container or else

-6. Test the application greeting again
+8. Test the application greeting again

     `curl http://localhost:8080`

-7. Enable `WorldController` uncommenting `@RestController` line

-8. Wait a bit for IntelliJ IDEA to rebuild and Spring DevTools to reload the application but in container

 9. Test the application new greeting